By Dr. Stacy Matthews

 #4 Improper use of medication - Over or under applying a prescribed medical treatment can retard healing.
 Overuse of treatment enhances irritation and underuse fails to achieve desired effects.
 Stopping acne treatment too early will not give the process of healing sufficient time.
 Some do not realize that abruptly stopping the use of anti-acne medication as soon as pimples are gone can lead to a reappearance weeks later.
 It is best to taper down and continue using a product once or twice a week to keep acne from returning.

-#5 Using too many products simultaneously - Multiple products can interfere with the efficacy of an individual product, cause more irritation, and increase the risk of scar formation.
+#5 Using too many skin care products simultaneously - Multiple products can interfere with the efficacy of an individual product, cause more irritation, and increase the risk of scar formation.
 A two or three-step approach using Seaside's Cytotone Cleanser and Toner followed by The Response Gel and an oil-free moisturizer can simplify and streamline your daily regimen while providing effective acne control.

 #6 Using incompatible skincare products - Lotions and cosmetics that are not designed for acne-prone skin adds insult to injury.
 Stick to products that are formulated for your type of skin.
 Avoidance of non-alcohol based toners, harsh cleansers, and antimicrobial washes on daily basis is sure way to prevent aggravation of blemishes.